kedro-org/kedro/docs/source/tutorial/package_a_project.md

 Kedro also has an advanced feature which supports packaging on a pipeline level allowing you share and reuse pipelines across projects!
 To read more about this please look at the [section on micro-packaging](../nodes_and_pipelines/micro_packaging.md).

-## Add documentation to your project
+## Add documentation to a Kedro project

 There are several documentation frameworks for Python projects.
 This section describes how to use [Sphinx](https://www.sphinx-doc.org).